History of The Simpsons: The return of Jean (2001–2007)

 In season 14, production switched from traditional cel animation to digital ink and paint.
 The first episode to experiment with digital coloring was "Radioactive Man" in 1995.
 Animators used digital ink and paint during production of the season 12 episode "Tennis the Menace", but Gracie Films delayed the regular use of digital ink and paint until two seasons later.
 The already completed "Tennis the Menace" was broadcast as made.

 As the show's revenue continued to rise through syndication and DVD sales, the main cast stopped appearing for script readings in April 2004.
 The work stoppage occurred after weeks of unsuccessful negotiations with Fox, in which the cast asked for an increase in their pay to $360,000 per episode, or $8 million over a 22-episode season.
 The strike was resolved a month later and their salary was raised to something between $250,000 and $360,000 per episode.

 Season 16 featured one of the few major character developments since the show's inception.
 It was reported a long time in advance of the airing of the episode "There's Something About Marrying" that a major character would come out as gay during the episode.
-At the San Diego Comic-Con International convention in July 2004, Al Jean revealed: "We have a show where, to raise money, Springfield legalises gay marriage.
+At San Diego Comic-Con in July 2004, Al Jean revealed: "We have a show where, to raise money, Springfield legalises gay marriage.
 Homer becomes a minister by going on the internet and filling out a form.
 A long-time character comes out of the closet, but I'm not saying who."
 This led to much media speculation and publicity in the press for the episode.
 Many fans correctly guessed that it would be one of Homer's sisters-in-law, either Patty or Selma, while others believed it to be Waylon Smithers.